Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Hurricanes vs. Devils Betting Trends

-- In 42 of 89 matches this season, Carolina and its opponent have combined for more than 5.5 goals.
+- Carolina and its opponent have posted more than 5.5 goals in 42 of 89 games this season.

-- In the 23 times this season the Hurricanes have been a moneyline favorite, they have gone 14-9 in those games.
+- The Hurricanes have been victorious in 14 of their 23 games when they were favored on the moneyline this season (60.9%).

-- The Devils have been listed as the underdog eight times this season, and upset their opponent four times.
+- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.

-- New Jersey has a record of 4-4 in games when bookmakers list the team at -105 or longer on the moneyline.
+- New Jersey is 4-4 when it is the underdog by -105 or longer on the moneyline.

 Hurricanes Player Props